Alchemy-Notes/FRONTEND/README.md

 - tailored to the user/customizable

 # How
-* Login by creating a username && password || GitHub OAuth
+* Login by creating a username && password || GitHub OAuth.
+* Once logged in you can immediately access your favorites or search by topic tags.
-* Create a note by entering a title, markdown in the body, and tags to access it later
-* There is a markdown cheatsheet available
+* Create a note by entering the title, what you want the note to say, and tags (There is a markdown cheatsheet available😁).
-* Search for previous notes by typing in tags
-* Repeat
+* Repeat over and over again!

 # Description